kamaloudiine/kamaloudiine/README.md

 ## Hi there 👋
+I'm Kamal Raliou, an Computer science enthusiast.
+I'm currently a Preparatory Class Student in France.
+How to reach me : kamalralioupro@gmail.com

 <!--
 **kamaloudiine/kamaloudiine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.